Intellihackz/inject/TUTORIAL.md

 }, []); // Empty dependency array means this runs once when component mounts
 ```

-This function does a few important things:
+This function:

 1. **Calls Injective's API** to get all available spot markets
 2. **Formats the data** into our TypeScript interface
 3. **Handles errors** gracefully if something goes wrong
 4. **Sets a default selection** so users don't see an empty dropdown